Aputiti/SocialSite/README.md

 ## Backend

-The backend used for this project was provided by the teacher
+The backend used for this project was provided by the teacher.

 ## Getting Started

 Quick tip: Don't forget to connect via eduroam or Metropolia VPN!

 Ready to dive in?
-Just head over to [https://users.metropolia.fi/~abdura/socialSite/] and let the fun begin!
+Just head over to [SocialSite](https://users.metropolia.fi/~abdura/socialSite/) and let the fun begin!
 Sign up, log in, and start sharing your media content while connecting with fellow users.

 Experience innovation and collaboration at its finest with **SocialSite**.
 Join us today and start sharing your story!